MTAPcoin/MTAPCoin-MN-Install/Staking_for_Windows.md

 ## Indexing coins for Staking.

-In this tutorial we will be indexing 2000 IPS into a index of 1000 IPS each
+In this tutorial we will be indexing 2000 MTAP coin into a index of 1000 MTAP coin each

 * From wallet turn on coin control